rschwabco/aserto-demo/Tutorial.md

 REACT_APP_AUDIENCE={YOUR_APP_AUDIENCE}
 ```

-> Make sure the `.env` file is add to the `.gitignore` file so that it is not cheked in.
+> Make sure the `.env` file is added to the `.gitignore` file so that it is not checked in.

 ### Building React Components